Positive Approach to Care: A Dementia Care Course for Home Care Specialists Throughout Marmora and Cape May, NJ

-1. Describe changes in visual processing that impact a person’s ability to initiate interactions and respond to efforts to communicate and interact that are initiated by others, when dementia is present.
+1. Describe changes in visual processing that impact a person's ability to initiate interactions and respond to efforts to communicate and interact initiated by others when dementia is present.

-2. Compare and contrast unintentional and traditional social greeting and communication efforts with PPA™ structured interactions as it relates to reactions and responses from the person living with dementia.
+2. Compare and contrast unintentional and traditional social greeting and communication efforts with PPA™ structured interactions related to reactions and responses from the person living with dementia.

 3. Discuss the purpose and value of using the Hand-under-Hand® technique with people living with dementia.